thomalex001/thomalex001/README.md

-- 👋 Hi, I’m @thomalex001
+- 👋 Hi, I’m Alex!
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning REACT
 - 💞️ I’m looking to collaborate on anything code related!
 - 📫 How to reach me thomasalex001